Specimen Collection: Sputum - CE

 - Turn off the suction source.

-- Evaluate the patient immediately after the procedure.
-Note any shortness of breath or signs of hypoxia.
+- Evaluate the patient immediately after the suctioning procedure.
+Note if the patient has any shortness of breath or signs of hypoxia.

-- Detach the catheter from the specimen trap.
+- Detach the suction catheter from the specimen trap.
+Dispose of the flexible suction catheter in an appropriate receptacle.

 - Wipe off any sputum present on the outside of the sputum trap with a disinfectant wipe.